-Application with other policies: The Code should be read in conjunction with the School's safeguarding policy and procedures, the low level concerns policy and the Whistleblowing Policy.
+Application with other policies: The Code should be read in conjunction with the School's safeguarding policy and procedures, the Whistleblowing Policy and the guidance set out in Appendix 1.

 Your duty: It is the duty of every member of Staff to understand and observe the rules and obligations in this Code.
 You should also follow the Guidance.
+The School also has a duty of care to its Staff, parents, guardians or carers and pupils and the implementation of the practices in this Code will help to discharge that duty.

 Duty to report wrongdoing: All Staff are under a duty to report their own wrongdoing, or any wrongdoing or proposed wrongdoing of any other member of Staff or any conduct which they may suspect to be inappropriate.
 This duty applies even if the concern is no more than one which causes a sense of unease or a nagging doubt.
-Staff are under a duty to report suspected, known or proposed wrongdoing in conjunction with the School's policies including the raising allegations and concerns section contained in the School's safeguarding policy, and the Low Level Concerns policy.
+Staff are under a duty to report suspected, known or proposed wrongdoing in conjunction with the School's policies including the raising allegations and concerns section contained in the School's safeguarding policy, and the whistleblowing policy.
 This includes suspected, known or proposed wrongdoing brought to the attention of a member of Staff by a pupil, parent or other adult.